ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Group Manager MUST prepare the list L to include in the response as follows.

-1. The Group Manager prepares a preliminary verion of the list L, as specified in {{collection-resource-get}} for the processing of a GET request to the group-collection resource.
+1. The Group Manager prepares a preliminary version of the list L, as specified in {{collection-resource-get}} for the processing of a GET request to the group-collection resource.

 2. The Group Manager applies the filter criteria specified in the FETCH request to the list L from the previous step.
 The result is the list L to include in the response.